Vegan & Gluten-Free Cranberry Macadamia Nut Cookies

 Preheat oven to 350 degrees F.

-In a medium-sized bowl, combine the garbanzo bean flour, cinnamon, and baking powder and mix well.
+In a medium-sized bowl, combine the garbanzo bean flour and baking powder.
+Mix well.

 Add Wet to Dry

 In another bowl, mix the coconut oil, vanilla, warm water, coconut palm sugar, and sea salt.

 Add the wet ingredients to the dry ingredients.

 Stir well to combine.